ibm-cloud-docs/discovery-data/getting-started-tool.md

 # Getting started with the Watson Discovery Sample Project
 {: #getting-started}

 In this short tutorial, we introduce the {{site.data.keyword.discoveryshort}} Sample Project.
-{: shortdesc}

 The Sample Project is a great way to tour and try out {{site.data.keyword.discoveryshort}} features.
 At any time, you can click **Restore project defaults** to start over.
+{: shortdesc}

+This release is available for Premium instances of {{site.data.keyword.discoveryshort}} on {{site.data.keyword.cloud_notm}} created after 16 July 2020.
+For Premium instances created before that date and for all Lite and Advanced plans, see [Getting started with Discovery](/docs/discovery?topic=discovery-getting-started).
+{: important}

 ## Before you begin
 {: #before-you-begin-tool}